What's the deal with bad breath?!

 Good oral hygiene is one of the easiest ways to prevent bad breath.
 Teeth should be brushed twice a day with fluoride toothpaste, or after every meal.
 Flossing also prevents buildup of food particles and plaque.
 Gargling mouthwash with peroxide can help keep your breath fresh during the day.
 Drinking lots of water helps prevent dry breath as well, and is thus an effective preventive measure too.

-Remember to visit Wylie dentist Dr. Guardiola at Maxwell Creek Family Dentistry, at least twice a year for both cleaning and an oral exam.
+Remember to visit Wylie dentist Dr. Lonnie Guardiola at Maxwell Creek Family Dentistry, at least twice a year for both cleaning and an oral exam.
 Cavities and gum disease that can cause bad breath can be detected and remedied by your dentist to prevent bad breath.
 If you regularly visit your dentist, you will be able to maintain good oral health.